On the tractability of optimization problems on H-graphs: H -graphs have few minimal separators

 For every $r\in \N$, let $\theta_r$ be the graph with 2 vertices and $r$ parallel edges.
 The following shows that the exponential contribution of $\|H\|$ in \autoref{minsep} cannot be avoided.

 \begin{lemma} For every $r\in \N$, there is a $\theta_r$-graph $G$ with at least $\left (\frac{|G|-2}{r}\right )^r$ minimal separators. \end{lemma}

-\begin{proof} Let $G$ be the graph obtained from $\theta_r$ by subdividing $k$ times each edge (see \autoref{fig:minsep} for an example with $r=4$ and $k=3$).
+\begin{proof} Let $G$ be the graph obtained from $\theta_r$ by subdividing $k$ times each edge (see \autoref{fig:minsep} for an example with $r=4$).
 Then $G$ is a $\theta_r$-graph and $|G| = kr+2$.
-Notice that any choice of $r$ subdivision vertices, each corresponding to a different edge of $\theta_r$, gives a distinct minimal separator of $G$.
-Hence $G$ has at least $k^r = \left (\frac{|G|-2}{r}\right )^r$ minimal separators. \end{proof}
+Notice that any choice of $r$ subdivision nodes, each corresponding to a different edge of $\theta_r$, gives a distinct minimal separator of $G$.
+Hence $G$ has at least $k^r = \left (\frac{|G|-2}{r}\right )^r$ minimal separators.